-It's official!
-The Archdiocese of St. Boniface decreed that the Grotto of Our Lady of Lourdes, in St. Malo, will henceforth be a diocesan sanctuary and the site of the Annual diocesan pilgrimage.
-On August 18, all are invited to attend this faith-filled event (1).
-Archbishop Albert LeGatt of St. Boniface explains the reasoning behind the decision, and the importance of pilgrimages for our Catholic faith.
+The Grotto of Our Lady of Lourdes, in St. Malo, is the official sanctuary for the Archdiocese of Saint Boniface and the site of the Annual diocesan pilgrimage.
+On August 17, all are invited to attend this faith-filled event (1).
+Archbishop Albert LeGatt of explains the importance of pilgrimages for our Catholic faith.